Beastie Boys: Intergalactic

 Intergalactic 2-Pack — Packaging as Experience

 The packaging for this Intergalactic 2-Pack was made to function as a diorama inspired by the energetic music video.
+The outer sleeve depicted the Giant Robot’s head and, when removed, revealed the diorama and the two figures fighting inside.

 Intergalactic Cardbacks — Construction Workers Series

-A companion release to the original Intergalactic packaging, this series expanded the world of the music video through three individual cardbacks.
+A companion release to the original Intergalactic 2-Pack, this series expanded the world of the music video through three individual cardbacks.
 I took on the illustration work myself, developing the character poses from initial sketch rounds through to final art.

 CONCLUSION: Together, Sabotage and Intergalactic demonstrate how I approach culturally significant IP: by listening closely to its voice and translating that identity into products that feel authored and alive.
 Whether through narrative illustration or unique packaging, the goal was to preserve the essence of the Beastie Boys while offering new ways for fans to experience it.